 The median percentage deviation is another measurement of how close properties are assessed to one another.
-It is calculated by first taking the difference between the ratio for each property and the median ratio (ignoring the positive and negative signs); this difference is called the "deviation."
+It is calculated by first taking the absolute value of the difference between the ratio for each property and the median ratio; this difference is called the "deviation."
 The median deviation is the amount for which half the properties have a smaller deviation and half have a larger deviation.
 Dividing this "typical" deviation by the median ratio expresses the result as a percent.
 The smaller the median percentage deviation, the closer the assessments of properties are to one another.